cdelavar/post-install-config/README.md

 <img src="https://imgur.com/xf5HJnI.png" height="80%" width="80%" alt="Configure SLA's"/>
 </p>
 <p>
-Service level agreements need to be added which will define when tickets are expected to be closed based on severity of issues.
+<b>Service level agreements need to be added which will define when tickets are expected to be closed based on severity of issues.
 To configure a SLA, navigate to the Admin Panel and click on Manage - SLA - Add New SLA Plan.
-Let's create three SLA's: SEV-A for emergency issues with an agent response required 24 hours a day/ 7 days a week and grace period of 1 hour, SEV-B for 24 hours/5 days a week and 4 hour grace period, and SEV-C for low priority tickets that need a response only during business hours with an 8 hour grace period.
+Let's create three SLA's: SEV-A for emergency issues with an agent response required 24 hours a day/ 7 days a week and grace period of 1 hour, SEV-B for 24 hours/5 days a week and 4 hour grace period, and SEV-C for low priority tickets that need a response only during business hours with an 8 hour grace period.</b>
 </p>
 <br />